Mubarak-Adeyemi/Number-Guesser/README.md

 5. Adding a function to restart the game and reset it.
 6. Functions are created for sound notification.

+### Updated Version
+When clicking the start button a modal drops with two options, either continue with the player name or reset the player name.
 ### Replit link: https://replit.com/@MubarakAdeyemi/Number-Guesser?v=1